zzxwill/browser-use/README.md

 If you want to add custom actions your agent can take, you can register them like this:

+You can use BOTH sync or async functions.

 ```python
 from browser_use.agent.service import Agent
 from browser_use.browser.service import Browser